ImCompleteOpposite/proot-distro-mods/distro-tutorial/debian.md

-# This is for Debian 12 (Bookworm) prior or later releases could be compatible or not with this tutorial!
+# This tutorial is for Debian!

 ## Installing Debian
 Use the following command to install the latest stable release of Debian: